-Formal interviews will be scheduled with qualified candidates following submission of a completed application.
+Formal interviews will be scheduled with qualified candidates either before or after submission of a completed application.
 All applications will be considered equally, but please be advised that interview positions are limited and early submissions are encouraged.
+If you have any specific questions regarding project ideas or about the lab, please feel free to reach out before submitting an application.

 Many answers to your questions about the program can be found on the MLML website.
 The most up-to-date information about the program can be found on the Graduate Program website, which includes information about minimum qualifications for applicants, degree requirements, application procedures, procedures for registering for a course, and a great FAQ section.

 Students apply to MLML and also one of the consortium CSU campuses.
 Invertebrate Ecology Lab students are expected to have a good undergraduate GPA and GRE scores, and good letters of recommendation.
 Having some research experience is a good idea, and can make up for less-than-perfect grades and test scores.
 Prospective students are encouraged to read through the Invertebrate Ecology Lab website and its current projects to get an idea of whether their interests align with current projects of the group.
 Graduate students spend most, if not all, of their time in residence at MLML and will likely never need to visit their home campus except perhaps to turn in their thesis.
-Choice of the home institution is somewhat arbitrary.
-CSUMB is the closest to MLML, SJSU is the administrative campus for MLML and thus is most familiar with MLML students, policies, and procedures.
-Other considerations are tuition rates, which vary slightly between campuses, availability of student funding opportunities, presence of faculty at the home campus with expertise or resources of interest to the student, and student support or leave policies.
+Choice of the home institution is up to each student.
+CSUMB is geographically the closest to MLML, SJSU is the administrative campus for MLML and thus is most familiar with MLML students, policies, and procedures.
+Other considerations are tuition rates, which vary slightly between campuses, availability of student funding opportunities, access to student housing and support services, presence of faculty at the home campus with expertise or resources of interest to the student, and student support or leave policies.

 Student funding is one of the most challenging aspects of MLML.
-While there are TAships available for some courses, not everyone can be a TA when they need funding (unlike many larger programs).
-I am a new faculty so currently have very little funding support available for students.
-I am working very hard to try to secure funding for students by writing grant proposals for research each year, but currently there are no guarantees that I will be able to support your involvement in the MLML program.
+While there are assistantships available for some courses, not everyone can get a slot in a course when they need funding (unlike many larger programs).
+I am working very hard to try to secure funding for students by writing grant proposals for research each year, but currently there are no guarantees that I will be able to financially support your involvement in the MLML program.

 Interested in applying?